Mitchell scores 71 points, Cavs beat Bulls 145-134 in OT - WHIZ News

+CLEVELAND (AP) — Already an All-Star, Donovan Mitchell added his name to one of the NBA’s most rarefied lists Monday night.

-CLEVELAND (AP) — Donovan Mitchell scored an NBA season-high and franchise-record 71 points — equaling the eighth-most in a game in history — as the Cleveland Cavaliers rallied from 21 down to beat the Chicago Bulls 145-134 in overtime on Monday night.
+Mitchell set a Cleveland record with 71 points, most by an NBA player in 17 years, and the Cavaliers rallied from 21 down to beat the Chicago Bulls 145-134 in overtime on Monday night.

-It was the highest-scoring game since Lakers legend Kobe Bryant had 81 points against Toronto on Jan.
+Mitchell’s total matched the eighth highest in league history since Lakers legend Kobe Bryant had 81 points against Toronto on Jan.
 22, 2006.
 Wilt Chamberlain owns the NBA record with 100 for Philadelphia against New York on March 2, 1962, at Hershey, Pennsylvania.

+“To be there in the record book with guys like Wilt is truly humbling,” said Mitchell, who was acquired from Utah in the offseason.
+“I always believed I could be one of the best players in the league.
+I’m speechless and blessed to be in the company of that greatness.”

+As the final seconds of OT ticked off the clock, Mitchell waved his arm for the Cleveland crowd, which has embraced him in his short time with the Cavs, to make more noise and then soaked in their applause.

+In OT, Mitchell became the seventh player in the 70-point club.
+Chamberlain did it six times, while Bryant, David Thompson, Elgin Baylor, David Robinson and Devin Booker reached the figure once apiece.

-“I’ve never been witness to a performance like that live.” said Cavs coach J.B.
-Bickerstaff.
-“We were treated tonight to one of the greatest performances in the history of the NBA.”
+“We were treated tonight to one of the greatest performances in the history of the game,” Cleveland coach J.B.
+Bickerstaff said.
+“Every single play that he made was a play that was necessary.

+“Donovan has never put himself above the team, so how can you not root for a guy like that?
+I told everyone else to get out of the way.”

-In OT, Mitchell become the 12th player to score 70.
-The former Utah Jazz standout also had a career-high tying 11 assists and eight rebounds in 50 minutes, also setting career highs with 20 free throws made and 25 free throws attempted.
+Mitchell also had a career-high tying 11 assists and eight rebounds in 50 minutes, also setting career highs with 20 free throws made and 25 free throws attempted.
+He scored five points in the first quarter, 11 in the second, 24 in the third and 18 in the fourth.

+“I think I had a game like that once playing NBA2K, but I don’t think I shot that efficiently,” Mitchell joked of his video-game skills.
+“But that was in a loss, so this feels that much better.”

 Mitchell went 22 of 34 from the field and made 7 of 15 3-pointers in carrying the Cavaliers, who were without All-Star guard Darius Garland (right thumb sprain) and forward Evan Mobley (right ankle soreness) for the second straight game.